 Earning your bachelor's degree involves more than just learning to understand, speak, read and write in another language.
 You will gain insights into other cultures and explore literatures and linguistics through required coursework and electives.

 The Department of World Languages, Literatures and Cultures offers majors in French, German, and Japanese as well as professional certification in French.
 The professional certification is useful for careers in travel and tourism, and business.
 Minors in Arabic, Chinese, French, German, Italian, Japanese, and Latin are also available.
 We also offer an MA degree in French.

 Our faculty members include native speakers, leaders in national and international organizations and award-winning professors.

 We work closely with the Study Abroad office to provide multiple opportunities for international work and study.
 These opportunities allow you to immerse yourself in the language and experience the culture first hand.
 They include studying:

+There are also study abroad programs taught in English and going to France and Morocco.
 More information on these programs is available at our website using the study abroad link.

 Scholarships are available to help you pursue your education.
 These scholarships are awarded based on academic performance.

 You will become proficient in speaking, reading and writing the language you choose.
 You may spread your beginning and intermediate requirements over four semesters or accelerate your schedule.

 Our World Language Learning Center provides 80 computer workstations, more than 30 software programs for self-study and assignments, multi-language audio and video media and presentation equipment.